MPX0222/MPX0222.github.io/_pages/about.md

 * `2023.09` 🏅 Red Bird Postgraduate Scholarship of The Hong Kong University of Science and Technology (GuangZhou)
 * `2023.06` 🏅 Distinguished Graduate of College of Information Science and Technology, Jinan University
 * `2023.04` 🏅 Silver Award in "Medicine +X" Virtual Simulation Competition for College students
-* `2022.12` 🏅 Second-class Scholarship for Excellent Student of Jinan University
+* `2022.12` 🏅 Second Class Scholarship for Excellent Student of Jinan University
-* `2021.12` 🏅 Third-class Scholarship Excellent Student of Jinan University
+* `2021.12` 🏅 Third Class Scholarship Excellent Student of Jinan University
 * `2021.05` 🏅 Honorable Mention for Mathematical Contest In Modeling

 * `2024.04` 🥇 Champion of 2024 The Hong Kong University of Science and Technology (Guangzhou) Football Super League, RBM, *Central Defender, 4 Games,  2 Assist*.